Lightspark was founded in 2022 by David Marcus, the former president of PayPal and head of Diem, Meta’s cryptocurrency project.

 What is the Lightning Network

-The Lightning Network is a payments protocol built on top of Bitcoin that enables near-instant settlements with minimal fees.
+The Lightning Network is a payment protocol built on top of Bitcoin that enables near-instant settlements with minimal fees.
 In contrast, standard Bitcoin transactions can take hours to confirm and come with high fees.
 In 2023, these fees reached a peak of $40, making Bitcoin impractical for everyday transactions.

 Lightspark’s innovative feature: Universal Money Addresses